Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 **5. Timer countdown and animation**

-- The countdown timer started at thirty, decreasing by one every second until the timer hits zero and the game ends.
+- To test the timer function was correctly in place, I bagan by clicking the start button.
+The countdown inner text began at thirty and decreased by one every second until the timer hit zero and the game ended.
 The game end pop-up always popped up when the timer reached zero which showed it was functioning as it should be.

 **6. Toggle function**

-- To check the toggle was working I started the game and clicked the button once to hide the question then again to see if the question reappeared.
-And it did.
+- To check the toggle was working I started the game and clicked the button once to hide the question then again to see if the question reappeared, and it did.
 This was tested throughout multiple questions.

 **7. Shuffled questions**

 - I played the quiz multiple times to ensure that each time the questions appeared they were different and also that none were repeated more than once.
-This was indeed the case so I knew the shuffled question maths was working correctly.
+This was indeed the case so I knew the maths behind shuffled question was working correctly.

 **8. Sending email via contact form using emailJS**